sriya-med/Med-EASE/README.md

 `python -m venv venv`
 `source venv/bin/activate`

-4. Upgrade Pip and install packages from requirements.txt
+4. Upgrade Pip and install packages from requirements.txt (only necessary if you run code locally)

 `pip install -r requirements.txt`

-5. When you install new package, remember to update requirements.txt and commit it.
+## Running the code:

-`pip freeze > requirements.txt`
+- Our code is written as jupyter notebooks.
+All files require significant compute power.
+In order to run these files, we used Google Colab with the free Student Pro account.
+IMPORTANT: Download the VS Code Google Colab Extension, connect to T4 GPU and run the notebook cells.